Cancer Prevention and Screening

 Just like screening tests for other types of cancer - colonoscopies for colon cancer screening and mammograms for breast cancer screening - patients with a high risk of lung cancer can now be screened for lung cancer with a chest CT scan.
 A recent study by the National Cancer Institute called the National Lung Screening Trial finds that a CT scan to detect lung cancer when there are no symptoms can reduce lung cancer death rates by 20%.
 If caught in its earliest stages, lung cancer has very good survival rates.
-To review the screening qualifications or for appointment information, click here.
+View the screening qualification and appointment information.

 Breast, Cervical and Colorectal Cancer Screening

 The University of Maryland Marlene and Stewart Greenebaum Cancer Center offers free breast, cervical, and colorectal cancer screenings to Baltimore City residents though a community-based initiative known as the Baltimore City Cancer Program.
-Click here for UniversityCare locations and hours of operation.
+View the UniversityCare locations and hours of operations.

 Tate Cancer Center at UM Baltimore Washington Medical Center

 The reduced-dose lung cancer screening program offered by the Tate Cancer Center at UM BWMC evaluates those considered at high-risk for developing lung cancer from smoking.
 The screening is performed by a radiology technologist and is done using non-invasive, reduced-dose CT technology.
 A study by the National Cancer Institute and the National Lung Screening Trial found that reduced-dose screening CT scans reduce the number of deaths from lung cancer by 20%.
-Click here for more information.
+Find more information on lung cancer screening.

 UM BWMC offers free smoking cessation classes to educate residents of Anne Arundel County about the health risks associated with regular tobacco use and to assist those who are determined to quit smoking.
 Participants learn about the barriers to smoking cessation, the health benefits of choosing a smoke-free lifestyle, nicotine-replacement options, motivational exercises and techniques for stress management.
-Click here for more information.
+Find our more about quitting smoking.

 Breast Health and Prevention Program

 The Aiello Breast Center at UM BWMC offers a comprehensive breast health and prevention program to partner with patients in identifying risk factors for breast disease and breast cancer.
 The Aiello Breast center team provides personalized risk assessments followed by customized plans that can include monitoring, lifestyle changes, genetic counseling, risk-lowering medications and more, all aimed at preventing breast disease and breast cancer.
-Click here for more information.
+Learn more about breast health.